-- Ensure we have a Designated Safeguarding Lead (DSL) who has received appropriate training. - Ensure we have a nominated governor responsible for child protection. - Ensure every member of staff, volunteer and governor knows the name of the DSL and their role. - Ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations in the school prospectus. - Investigate the reason for absence of all children on the first day of absence. - Notify social services if there is an unexplained absence of more than two days of a pupil who is subject to a Child Protection Plan. - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters, including attendance at case conferences. - Keep written records of concerns about children, even where there is no need to refer the matter immediately. - Ensure all records are kept securely, separate from the main pupil file, and in locked locations. - Develop procedures to be followed if an allegation is made against a member of staff or volunteer. - Ensure safe recruitment practices are always followed in accordance with government guidelines.
+Investigate the reason for absence of all children on the first day of absence.

+- Notify social services if there is an unexplained absence of more than two days of a pupil who is subject to a Child Protection Plan. - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters, including attendance at case conferences. - Keep written records of concerns about children, even where there is no need to refer the matter immediately. - Ensure all records are kept securely and where there are paper copies in locked locations. - Follow procedures if an allegation is made against a member of staff or volunteer. - Ensure safe recruitment practices are always followed in accordance with government guidelines.

 We recognise that children who are abused or witness violence may find it difficult to develop a sense of self-worth.
 They may feel helplessness, humiliation and some sense of blame.
 Our schools may be the only stable, secure and predictable element in the lives of children at risk.
 When at school their behaviour may be challenging and defiant or they may be withdrawn.
-We will endeavour to support pupils through:
+We will endeavour to support children through: